 Just consider the ways in which STEM has already revolutionised most industries.
 Banking has switched from tellers, cash, cheques and handwritten forms to apps, blockchain and digital signatures.
 In hospitals, nurses view heart rates, blood oxygen and vital signs for the entire ward from one station, and can get instant blood-test results instead of waiting for a laboratory.
 The digital revolution has also transformed offices as cloud computing and mobile connectivity allow people to work from anywhere.

-There’s no denying that STEM skills will be increasingly important in the jobs market.
-The fastest growing industries are STEM related and in the future, 75% of all new jobs will require STEM skills, while in the next 2-5 years, 90% of jobs will need digital skills.
+There’s no denying that STEM skills will be increasingly important in the job market.
+The fastest growing industries are STEM related and in the future, 75% of all new jobs will require STEM skills, while in the next few years, 90% of jobs will need digital skills.

 Australia’s chief scientist, Dr Alan Finkel, says Australia needs to improve its record on STEM qualifications and STEM skills in the workplace are widely recognised as crucial to our long-term future.
 In a world where technology and AI are on the rise, creative problem-solvers with skills and talents in the STEM fields will be valuable employees.